MCI Rules and Regulations for MBBS in Abroad

 Students can now take admission in Tyumen State Medical University, Russia.
 Their classes for 6 years MBBS Course will be started from June 5th, 2018.

-The Medical Council of India is a governmental body that takes care of the establishment and maintenance of high standards of medical education within the country.
-It also is involved in sanctioning the degrees awarded by foreign universities before students begin their practice in India.
+The Medical Council of India (MCI) is a governmental body that focuses on the establishment and maintenance of high standards of medical education within India.
+Also, MCI sanctions the degrees awarded by foreign universities before students begin their medical practice in India.
 Some of the major MCI Rules for MBBS from abroad are following:

 - Any primary medical qualification which is confirmed by the Indian Embassy can be considered as recognized medical qualification by MCI for issuing Eligibility Certificate, entitle a candidate to appear in the Screening Test, and grant of provisional/permanent registration by the concerned State Medical Council.

 - Before taking admission, the aspirant must inquire about the status of the medical qualification of the university from MCI and fee structure from the Institution/University concerned.